Docile-Alligator/Todo-Frontend/README.md

 etc.

-All of the requirments are met and here are some extra features.
+All requirments are met and here are some extra features.
 1. Pagination (the page size is set to 3 to easily see the effect).
 2. Update the same todo in both `incomplete` and `all` todo lists when they are being modified.
 3. Showing loading info if something happens.